 Nashville also has places to unwind, such as Cheekwood Botanical Gardens and Museum of Art, a 55-acre estate in West Nashville.
 Stroll through several gardens that include Japanese, herb, two perennials, an award-winning wildflower garden and more.
 Housed in a 30,000-square-foot Georgian-style mansion is the museum of art, which features American and English collections.
 Additionally, Cheekwood has a variety of family-friendly seasonal exhibits, including the year-round Trains! collection.

 8. Explore the Frist Center for the Visual Arts

 The Frist Center for the Visual Arts features permanent and traveling exhibits in 24,000 square feet of gallery space.
 The family-friendly center has a large area for kids and parents to create their own pieces and get hands-on art experience, including the newly-renovated Martin ArtQuest Gallery.
 Visitors under 18 are always free.

 See the city's wildest side at the Nashville Zoo at Grassmere, home to more than 2,500 individual animals.
 Little ones will love the bounce house, while older kids can play on a massive jungle gym, measuring 66,000 square feet for fun and exercise.

-Radnor Lake is one of the most visited spots in the area for outdoor recreation.
-The state park offers water activities, camping sites, trails for hiking and events.
-There are eight restaurants on site, and first-time visitors are encouraged to check out the visitor center to learn about the park's history and highlights.
+Radnor Lake State Park is one of the most visited spots in the area for outdoor recreation.
+The 1,368-acre park is a Class II Natural area that is unique because of its abundance of wildlife, environmental education programs and location in an urban area.
+The area offers beautiful views of Radnor Lake and visitors can enjoy six miles of hiking and walking trails.
+First-time visitors are encouraged to check out the visitor's center to learn about the park's history and upcoming events and activities.